Nic30/hwtIde/README.md

 HwtIde is web based prototype of IDE for https://github.com/Nic30/hwt .
-It contains various of tools for hardware developement.
+It contains various tools for hardware development.

 ## Wave viewer